E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/DL_MESO_DPD_onGPU/longInteger/readme.rst

   cd ./DPD/gpu_version/bin
   make all

 To compile and run the code you need to have installed the CUDA-toolkit (>=8.0) and have a CUDA enabled GPU device (see http://docs.nvidia.com/cuda/#axzz4ZPtFifjw).
-For the MPI library the OpenMPI 3.1.0 has been used.
+For testing, the MPI library the OpenMPI 3.1.0 has been used.

 To run the separation test case, copy the ``FIELD`` and ``CONTROL`` files from the "../tests/LargeSeparation" directory and run using ``mpirun -np NP ./dpd_gpu.exe``.
 The test case consists in simulating a binary mixture of 24 billion particles on 4096 GPUs (tested on PizDaint CSCS supercomputer).